Kozea/WeasyPrint/docs/install.rst

 .. _GDK-PixBuf: https://live.gnome.org/GdkPixbuf

 Python, cairo, Pango and GDK-PixBuf need to be installed separately.
-See :ref:`platform-specific instructions <platforms>` below.
+See platform-specific instructions for :ref:`Linux <linux>`, :ref:`OS X <os-x>` and :ref:`Windows <windows>` below.

-CFFI and lxml can be installed by pip automatically if your system has a C compiler and the recursive dependencies, but using a system package might be easier.
+lxml can be installed by pip automatically if your system has a C compiler and the recursive dependencies, but using a system package might be easier.

 Install WeasyPrint with pip_.
 This will automatically install most of dependencies.